 Furthermore, online job fair participants tend to convert into hires at a higher rate than traditional applicants.
 This means you should be tracking the percent of candidates that move forward in the process after chatting with your team online.

 There are also micro-conversions you should be tracking to make sure your events are always getting better.
 For example, you should be tracking open and click rates for online job fair email invitations, and set attendance goals that you can compare to the actual participation numbers.
 If your attendance rates are under 40%, you may want to look at increasing the frequency of your reminder emails or change the message to ensure more candidates attend.

-Measuring your online job fair success will ensure you are getting the greatest return on your investment while providing a fantastic candidate experience for candidates.
+Measuring your virtual career fair success will ensure you are getting the greatest return on your investment while providing a fantastic candidate experience for candidates.

-Well, if you are a university, job board, workforce development agency, or some other group looking to host a multi-company career fair, then the price is typically dependent on a few things: how many events you are planning on hosting, how many employers you expect at each event and how many sign ups (job seekers) you expect at each event.
+Well, if your organization is a university, job board, workforce development agency, professional association, or some other group looking to host a multi-company career fair, the price is typically dependent on a few things: how many events you are planning on hosting, how many employers you expect at each event and how many sign ups (job seekers) you expect at each event.
 With this information in hand, you can usually get a good estimate from a virtual job fair software company.

-Now, if you are a single company looking to host a virtual hiring event, the price structure is different.
+Now, if you are a single employer looking to host a virtual hiring event, the price structure is different.
 Typically, you will purchase an annual subscription which will give you UNLIMITED access to host virtual hiring events.
 That’s great!
-And the price structure is heavily driven by the number of recruiters that will be using the platform.
+And the price structure is heavily driven by the number of recruiters who will use the platform.